GaojiaXu/GaojiaXu.github.io/content/first-post.md

 1. As we know the there are only 9 kinds of factorial result of a digit, so I first create the factorial dictionary in order to simplify the further repeated factorial calculations.

 2. To choose the upper bound of the loop range, we know if the number has more than 7 digits, then no matter how many digits it has, say n, then multiply n by 9! will less than the number itself.
-Thus we can choose the upper bound as 10000000 to save energy.
+Thus we can choose the upper bound as factorial of 9 multiplied by 7 to save energy.
 Also from the problem, we follow the instructions to exclude 1 and 2 so the lower bound is 3.

 3. Then the main idea to calculate sum of the factorial of the digits is converting the number to string for the inner loop of digits' factorial.
 Make digits in the number to a list and find corresponding factorial from the factorial list for further summation.